Your guide to what’s happened this week in the media, entertainment and technology industry.

 Facebook’s value drops following fake news and privacy scandals

 Facebook’s value fell $119bn on Thursday, which according to an Independent report is the most dramatic share price decline of any company in US stockmarket history.
-A data privacy scandal and concerns about fake news have left the social network “reeling”, according the Independent.
+A data privacy scandal and concerns about fake news have left the social network “reeling”, according to the Independent.

 Virgin Media removes UKTV channels